Groups ask Supreme Court to declare the all-male military draft unconstitutional

 The military’s male-only draft registration requirement is unconstitutional, a judge ruled.
 What comes next is unknown.

 Since then, the National Commission on Military, National, and Public Service has made its recommendation that women be included in the draft, and there is a new commander in chief.
-The Biden administration asked the Supreme Court for additional time to file its
+The Biden administration asked the Supreme Court for additional time to file its response to the ACLU challenge, and its brief is due next month.

 After the ban on women serving in combat roles was lifted, two men, James Lesmeister and Anthony Davis, along with the National Coalition for Men, challenged the male-only restriction requirement.
-It commands men to register with the Selective Service within 30 days of their 18th birthday, and notify the board of address changes until age 26.
+It commands men to register with the Selective Service within 30 days of their 18th birthday and notify the board of address changes until age 26.

 And even though there has not been a draft for decades, the registration is not treated casually.
-Men who fail to comply could face criminal prosecution, denial of federal student loans, disqualification from citizenship, and other penalties.
+Men who fail to comply could face criminal prosecution, denial of federal student loans, disqualification from citizenship and other penalties.

 U.S. District Judge Gray H. Miller of Houston in 2019 ruled that the registration requirements were unconstitutional.
 Because women are no longer barred from combat roles, he said, Congress’s justification for excluding females that had persuaded the Supreme Court in 1981 no longer sufficed.